eternalai-org/truly-open-ai/README.md

 > [!NOTE]
 > WIP.
-We are refactoring our codebase and preparing for a 100% open-source release.
+We are refactoring our codebase for a 100% open-source release.
 Feel free to explore around.

 # Project Truly Open AI

 AI agents are here, but their future is controlled by a few centralized companies.
 The intersection of crypto and AI has led to various projects solving decentralized AI agents, but these efforts remain fragmented.

-What is needed is an open infrastructure that integrates these disparate components into a cohesive whole, enabling Crypto x AI researchers to experiment with wild ideas and developers to build decentralized AI agents easily.
+What is needed is an open infrastructure that integrates these disparate components into a cohesive whole, enabling Crypto x AI researchers to experiment with wild agent ideas and developers to build decentralized AI agents easily.

 ## An End-to-End Decentralized Infrastructure for AI Agents